 How to Fix the Black Screen in Nintendo Switch?

 We’ll start with the simplest solutions and work our way down.
 Make sure that you have your Nintendo account ID at hand along with the password.

-This is the first step you should when troubleshooting this issue.
-Power-cycling is an act where you completely turn off the system.
+This is the first step you should do when troubleshooting this issue.
+Power cycling is an act where you completely turn off the system.
 Then, we drain the residual power so all the modules have their memory wiped clean.
 After the system is started again, all the modules are initialized from scratch.
 This fixes any misconfiguration that the console might be facing.

-- Turn off all the devices including Switch, the TV, and other external devices.
+- Turn off all the devices including the Switch, the TV, and other external devices.

 - Take out the power cable of the TV.
 Now, press and hold the power button for 5 seconds before releasing.

 - Now, wait for 2 minutes before turning everything back on.